How to Act Around a Guy Who Rejected You? (What to Say)

-But once he says that ‘I don’t see you that way’, you need to find a way to get out of the situation.
+But once he says, ‘I don’t see you that way,’ you need to find a way to exit the situation and not just jump headfirst into your initial reaction.
 Pronto.
-Whether this has happened over messaging, or it was a face-to-face conversation, you can make an excuse and leave immediately, but that doesn’t mean your ordeal is over.
-Here are some questions that will demand an answer over the next few days, so I’ve tried to make it easier for you to answer them!
+Whether this happened over messaging or through a face-to-face conversation, you can make an excuse and leave immediately, but that doesn’t mean your ordeal is over.

-Should I Stop Talking to the Guy Who Rejected Me?
+Should You Stop Talking to Someone Who Rejected You?

 Before I answer this question, here’s some advice: The first move that many rejected people make, and the one you should try to avoid, is making an impulsive decision.
-Your feelings right after getting friendzoned are beyond your own comprehension, and this may cause you to act out of desperation, anger, hurt, embarrassment, or any other emotional catalyst.
+Questions like, “Should I delete a guy who rejected me?” or “Should I stop talking to him?” should all be put on the back burner until things have calmed down.
+Your feelings right after a man rejects you are beyond your comprehension, and this may cause you to act out of desperation, anger, hurt, embarrassment, or any other emotional catalyst.

-Whether it was your flirting that drove him away, or whether he’s been ghosting you for a while, there are a lot of grey areas through which you’ll have to navigate before you reach a final decision.
+Whether it was your flirting that drove him away, or whether he’s been ghosting you for a while, there are many grey areas you’ll have to navigate before you reach a final decision.
 So before you decide to hit pause or keep going with the chat, make sure you have a polite exchange like this one right here.
 The person being rejected might have been hurt, but this one composed thread will save you from eons of trouble in the future!

-Should I Stop Talking to the Guy Who Rejected Me?
+When Should I Talk to Someone Who Rejected Me?

 1. When You Agree to the Relationship He’s Suggesting